We believe in your potential to shape the world around you.

 Our Nathan S. Collier Master of Science in Real Estate (MSRE) students thrive on interaction with world-class real estate professors, analyzing relevant case studies, engaging with career mentors, and meeting others like you.

 Earn your MSRE degree in 10 months, by enrolling in our traditional on campus program in Gainesville, Florida.
-Other option options are available.
+Other full-time options are available for current UF undergraduate students.

 Why Study Real Estate at UF?